x702-obfuscated/Python-Notes/3-Conditionals/Practice/32-Conditionals.md

 ### `Q1`
 Define a function named `is_True` with a parameter named `var`.
-The function should use a conditional to determine if `var` is equal to True.
+The function should use a conditional to determine if `var` is True.

 * If it is, the function returns True.
 * If it is NOT, the function returns False.